kimamula/ngx-schematics-for-storybook/README.md

 ng config cli.defaultCollection ngx-schematics-for-storybook
 ```

 The ngx-schematics-for-storybook extend the default @schematics/angular collection.
-If you want to set defaults for schematics such as generating components with scss file, you must change the schematics package name from @schematics/angular to in angular.json:
+If you want to set defaults for schematics such as generating components with scss file, you must change the schematics package name from @schematics/angular to ngx-schematics-for-storybook in angular.json:

 ```json
 "schematics": {